StanfordAHA/CGRAFlowDoc/halide/writing-apps.md

 ```

 ## Reduction Domain
-A common pattern used in image processing is convolve an image with filter
+A common pattern used in image processing is convolution of an image with filter
 weights.
 This can be done using a reduction domain.
 A single line of code can
 define a sum of products:
 ```C++